Personal Progress Tutors

 • Offer academic advice, including UCAS application guidance

-In addition to your Personal Progress Tutor, all students can be referred to a confidential counselling service if necessary.
+In addition to your Personal Progress Tutor, all students can be referred to a free, confidential counselling service if necessary.
 There are also a number of trained Mental Health First Aiders onsite at all times.

 Student Finance Team

 Depending on individual circumstances, some students aged 19 or under may be able to apply for financial assistance, dependent on your circumstances.
 Available support includes our Student Finance Bursary Scheme and Free Meals schemes, open to those with a low family income; and Special Bursaries, open to students who are either: in, or have just left, council care (i.e. cared for by social services) or are currently claiming benefits in their own name.
 For more information, see the Student Finance page.

 Links with Birmingham Social Services

 The College will refer concerns that a young person might be at risk of significant harm to Birmingham Social Services.
 All staff have a duty to safeguard children and a responsibility for the active protection of children from harm.
 All teachers and support staff receive appropriate training so that they can carry out this duty as required.